kcbighuge/SDCND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program
 (see original project files [here](https://github.com/udacity/CarND-Path-Planning-Project) and a project walkthrough video [here](https://www.youtube.com/watch?v=7sI3VHFPP0w))

-### Simulator.
+### Simulator
-You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).
+You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).

 ### Goals
-This project's' goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+This project's' goal is to safely navigate around a virtual highway with other traffic that is driving ±10 MPH of the 50 MPH speed limit.
 Some key considerations:
 - We are provided the car's localization and sensor fusion data.
 There is also a sparse map list of waypoints around the highway.
 - The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
 - The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.